 Made from fresh fruit, the banana shake and a freshly made crepe were my dessert.
 Delicious!

-So many tables of just desserts, this buffet caters to the Philippino sweet tooth with more desserts in one area outside of Willy Wonka’s factory!
+So many tables of just desserts, this buffet caters to the Philippino sweet tooth with more desserts in than Willy Wonka’s factory!

 Fresh but limited selection in the sushi,sashimi ,maki section.
 Still all you can eat sashimi is great.
 Just be careful some Asian tourists think it’s alright just to take all of the salmon sashimi in one go.
 You’ll be standing there behind them and they’ll just scoop the whole boat thing onto their own plate.